 Stefana, A., & Lavelli, M. (2016).
 I genitori dei bambini prematuri.
 Una prospettiva psicodinamica.
 Medico e Bambino, 5/2016,227-232.

-Lavelli, M., Beebe, B., Stefana, A., Lee, S. H., Bordin, C., & Del Gaudio, R. (2019, submitted).
+Lavelli, M., Beebe, B., Stefana, A., Lee, S. H., Bordin, C., & Del Gaudio, R. (2019, accepted).
 Very preterm infants show bi-directional, contingent co-regulation with parents in the NICU.
 SRCD (Society for Research in Child Development) Biennal Meeting,Baltimore, March 21-23.

 Stefana, A., Morelli, M., Padovani, E. M., Biban, P., & Lavelli, M. (2018).
 Fathers’ experiences with their preterm babies admitted to neonatal intensive care unit: A multi-method study.
 In Symposium, 16th WAIMH (World Association for Infant Mental Health) World Congress, Rome, May 26-30.